 Unlike many digital consoles the PC on a Calrec desk is used principally for set up and memory backup.
-You can switch the PC off and still operate the desk.
-This noneliance on the PC accounts for a fast boot-up time from cold in less than 20 seconds, and a full control surface reset takes less then 15 second with no loss of audio.
+You can switch the PC off and still You can also move the meters operate the desk.
+This nonreliance on the PC accounts working, adjust the colors and for a fast boot-up time from the size, or even their position cold in less than 20 seconds, and a full control surface reset takes less then 15 second with no loss of audio.